ModularMemory/vscode-basic-plus/README.md

 # BASIC+ For VSCode

-Adds OpenInsight BASIC+ language support to VSCode
+OpenInsight BASIC+ language and snippets for VSCode

 ## Changelog